eProsima/Fast-DDS-docs/docs/fastdds/env_vars/env_vars.rst

     +----------------------------------------------------------------------------+

 .. important::
-  IP addresses specified in ``ROS_DISCOVERY_SERVER`` must be either valid IPv4 addresses or names.
+    IP addresses specified in ``ROS_DISCOVERY_SERVER`` must be either valid IPv4/IPv6 addresses or domain names.
-  If a name which can be translated into an address is specified, the first valid IPv4 returned from the query will be used.
+    If a name can be resolved into several addresses it is possible to either use them all or restrict the selection to the first IPv4 or IPv6 address using the `UDPv4:` and `UDPv6:` prefixes respectively.

 .. important::
     This environment variable is meant to be used in combination with :ref:`Fast DDS discovery CLI<cli_discovery>`.